-Okay, coming to my kitchen hacks, go through them and do share your views as to how you liked them.
+Okay, coming to my simple kitchen tips, go through them and do share your views as to how you liked them.

 Ginger not only adds flavour but is also so much good for our overall health.
-Ginger tea or as commonly said ádrak wali chai’ is loved by all especially in winters.
-And if you have to make just one or 2 cups of tea then peeling a little piece of ginger is such a pain and then pounding it for tea or veggies is further troublesome, especially if you are lazy like me.
+Ginger tea or as commonly said ádrak wali chai' is loved by all especially in winters.
+And if you have to make just one or 2 cups of tea then peeling a little piece of ginger is such a pain and then pounding it for tea or veggies is further troublesome.

 And here comes this hack of immense help.
 I normally grind ginger in the grinder and then store it in an airtight container in the refrigerator.